ArtisanHedgehog/StreamerTools.WhatIsPlayingOnMyPlayer/README.md

-# Simple Utility for display what is playing in your player.
+# Simple Utility for display what is playing in your player

 - Currently supported only foobar2000.
 - Currently you can't save any configuration.